ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 * A recent new cost is that the [Quick Look Impredicativity proposal]( https://github.com/ghc-proposals/ghc-proposals/pull/274) gains extra power by not having contravariance.
 More details in the [Quick Look paper](https://www.microsoft.com/en-us/research/publication/a-quick-look-at-impredicativity/)

 Here is a thought experiment.
 Suppose GHC lacked all four features, and someone proposed adding them.
 That proposal would never leave the launchpad.
 A minor change in programming convenience, in exchange for changing language semantics?
 No.  If that’s true, then the only issue would be back-compat issues: how many libraries would be affected, and how painful they would be to fix.
-We need to get data on that.
+We have collected data on this, presented in

 ## Motivation